rocksoncodes/rocksoncodes/README.md

 I focus on building frontend interfaces with clear structure and predictable behavior, backed by practical backend logic and APIs that hold up under real use.

-I’m less interested in flashy demos and more interested in software that survives real users, real data, and real constraints.
+I’m less interested in flashy demos and more interested in software that survives real users, real data and real constraints.
 </br>

 ## What I Work With